Monotonic Alpha-divergence Minimisation for Variational Inference: Notation and Optimisation Problem

-\section{Notation and optimisation problem}
+\section{Notation and Optimisation Problem}

 Let $(\Yset,\Ysigma, \nu)$ be a measured space, where $\nu$ is a $\sigma$-finite measure on $(\Yset, \Ysigma)$.
-Assume that we have access to some observed variables $\data$ generated from a probabilistic model $p(\kdtxt{\cdot}|y)$ parameterised by a hidden random variable $y \in \Yset$ that is drawn from a certain prior $p_0$.
-The posterior density of the latent variable $y$ given the data $\data$ is then given by:
+Assume that we have access to some observed variables $\data$ generated from a probabilistic model $p(\cdot|y)$ parameterised by a hidden random variable $y \in \Yset$ that is drawn from a certain prior $p_0$.
+The posterior density of the latent variable $y$ given the data $\data$ is then given by

-where the normalisation constant $p(\data) = \int_\Yset p_0(y) p(\data|y) \nu(\rmd y)$ is called the {\em marginal likelihood} or {\em model evidence}. \kdtxt{For many interesting choices of models, sampling directly from the posterior density is impossible and the marginal likelihood} is \kdtxt{also} unknown or too costly to compute.
+where $p(\data) = \int_\Yset p_0(y) p(\data|y) \nu(\rmd y)$ is called the {\em marginal likelihood} or {\em model evidence}.
+For many interesting choices of models, sampling directly from the posterior density is impossible and the marginal likelihood is also unknown or too costly to compute.

-\careful{[R2] Minor comment: In the second paragraph on page 3, it would be smoother if you mention that the goal is to approximate the posterior by a parametric family before you talk about the approximating family.}

-\kdtxt{To address this difficulty, Variational Inference methods approximate the posterior density by a simpler probability density belonging to a given variational family $\mathcal{Q}$ (from which it is easy to sample from).
+To address this difficulty, Variational Inference methods approximate the posterior density by a simpler probability density belonging to a given variational family $\mathcal{Q}$ (from which it is easy to sample from).
 They select the best probability density in $\mathcal{Q}$ by solving an optimisation problem that involves a certain measure of dissimilarity, which is chosen to be the $\alpha$-divergence in this paper due to its advantages compared to the more traditional exclusive Kullback-Leibler divergence \citep[see for example][]{divergence-measures-and-message-passing}.